 Task Force: A temporary Entity established to address, study, and make recommendations on a specific topic.
 A Task Force can be created by a Committee, Subcommittee, or Working Group.
 All Task Forces are expected to have specific work objectives and a sunset date.

-Task Team: An ad hoc group formed at the direction of a Subcommittee, Working Group, or Task Force established to vet a specific aspect of an issue.
+Task Team: An ad hoc group formed at the direction of a Subcommittee, Working Group, or Task Force established to vet a specific topic.
 It is not an Entity as defined in the Stakeholder Governance Guide and is not required to follow the guidelines.
 A Task Team has a limited scope of work and a short life expectancy.
 The Parent Entity must review the Task Team’s progress at every meeting or as needed.
-If the issue being vetted by the task team cannot be completed within six months, the Parent Entity shall refer the issue to the Steering Committee to determine if the task team should remain in existence or be reformed as a Task Force or Working Group.
-That decision will be reported to the Steering Committee upon completion of the issue or on a six month basis.
+If the topic being vetted by the task team cannot be completed within six months, the Parent Entity shall refer the topic to the Steering Committee to determine if the task team should remain in existence or be reformed as a Task Force or Working Group.
+That decision will be reported to the Steering Committee upon completion of the topic or on a six-month basis.

 User Group: An ad hoc group that meets regularly to work on efforts that do not directly impact MISO policy.
 It is not an Entity as defined in the Stakeholder Governance Guide and is not required to follow the guidelines stated in this Governance Guide.
 A Liaison is assigned, and Stakeholder leadership is encouraged but not required.
 The group reports to the Entity that created it, or any other Entity as needed or requested.